 Bring the kids to the days of the gladiators as they step on to the Colosseum.
 Other landmarks that can surely catch their attention are the Piazza Navona and St. Peter’s Basilica.
-Awe them with the masterpieces of the majestic Rome.
+Awe them with the masterpieces of majestic Rome.
 Rome boasts of the world’s ultimate work of art: the Sistine Chapel by Michelangelo.
 It is a landmark worthy of anyone’s time as well.

 Experience the Rides, Be Street Safe

 Discover the alleys and canals of Venice.
-How else can kids be delighted but by boarding a vaporetto that can take you to the heart of Venice?
+How else can kids be delighted but by boarding a vaporetto or a gondola that can take you to the heart of Venice?
 Nights are best spent strolling the backseats of Venice, a gondola ride and a big pizza to boost their energy.
 If you come here on a summer, your best bet to thrill the kids is a trip to the sandy beach island of Lido.